thanhlct/alex/alex/components/simulator/user_simulator/README.rst

 reply_system_acts
 -----------------
-We have to define how the user may answer every system action in this section.
+We have to define how the user may answer every system act in this section.
 For that purpose, each system act will be a key in this dict and the value of each key will be a definition of the answer for that action.
 We used a list of dicts for listing all alternative ways for answering the given action.
 In each dict, we have a key ``active_prob`` presenting the chance of how likely the answer will be chosen to reply this action.
 Apart from this general definition rule, there are three different ways of defining how the user may answer a system dialogue act.
 For convient, let call them as ``standard_answer``, ``conditional_answer`` and ``goal_based_answer``.

 Let start with ``standard_answer``, the dict will includes a key, named ``return_acts``, which is a list containing one or many act names defined in the section ``dialogue_act_definitions``.
 All of these acts will be built and used for replying the system act received.